 The Best Ways to Avoid Sunburn

 Slop on sunscreen.
 While SPF 30 has been around for years, lately Australian households have shifted to SPF 50.
 If you are heading outside and it’s too warm to wear long pants and sleeves, sunscreen is a must-have.
-Remember a couple things about sunscreen though: First, apply it only to dry skin.
+Remember a couple of things about sunscreen though: First, apply it only to dry skin.
 If you are already sweating, it may run off faster.
 Secondly, re-apply it throughout the day; while the bottle recommends every few hours, reapply every 2 hours minimum.
-Lastly, remember to apply it in places that might not seem obvious—tops of ears, back of the leg.
-These places, while not hard-to-reach, are are easy to overlook.
+Lastly, remember to apply it in places that might not seem obvious—the tops of ears and, back of the leg.
+These places, while not hard to reach, are easy to overlook.

 Slap on a hat.
 While many styles are available, the more intense the sun, the wider the brim you will want.
 If you work in the sun, talk to your employer as they may provide one for you as protective equipment.
 While baseball-style caps will work, ideally it would be a wide-brim hat similar to a cowboy hat or bucket hat provides the best cover.